astirler/RSLogixGenerate/README.md

 2. Create the code samples in RSLogix5000.
 For example if you have a strategy that is used for motor control export that routine.
 If you have a strategy for a two position valve export that routine.
 You can do 1 or more.

+3. Once the strategies are duplicated and exported to the same file as the folder containing the strategies to a folder called Output. each strategy will need to be imported into the project.
+As the imports are done the tags are created and the routines are imported into the program that it was generated in.
+These can easliy be moved from there to any other program that you wish.